Karaoke teaches people to bear the awful singing of ordinary citizens, and enjoy it anyway.

 A TV show popularized sing-alongs by displaying lyrics on-screen, paving the way for karaoke.

-The Birth of Karaoke
+The First Karaoke Machine

 1980s